The following article is sponsored by Tourist Office of Spain

-Admired for their stunning stained glass windows, beautiful pointed arches, and abundance of detailed decoration, the Gothic style of architecture is most prevalent in the region of Castile-León.
-The city of Burgos is home to one of the most beautiful Gothic cathedrals in the world, earning itself a UNESCO World Heritage designation.
-Take your time to soak up the 500 year old marvel and spend time to take in its main façade, six-pointed rose window, slender towers and eight statues of the Castile monarchs.
+Admired for their stunning stained glass windows, beautiful pointed arches, and abundance of detail, the Gothic style is most prevalent in the region of Castile-León.
+The city of Burgos is home to one of the most beautiful Gothic cathedrals in the world, earning itself UNESCO World Heritage designation.
+Take your time soaking up the 500 year old marvel and photographing it's main façade, six-pointed rose window, slender towers, and eight statues of the Castile monarchs.
 The Pulchra Leonina, the Sistine Chapel; of Spanish Romanesque architecture and the old Hospital de San Marcos are the key points of this former Roman encampment.
 Over the course of time, León became the capital of the kingdom in the Middle Ages, a historic enclave on the Pilgrim’s Road to Santiago de Compostela and a city perfectly suited to its inhabitants.
 The city of Salamanca houses one of the oldest and most highly regarded universities in Europe and is also one of the country’s best examples of Renaissance architecture.

-Úbeda and Baeza are situated in the very heart of the province of Jaén, and are fine examples of all the grandeur of the Renaissance in Andalusia in the 16th and 17th centuries.
-An urban model with clear Italian influence, the beauty of Ubeda’s town bordered by green olive groves give way to façades of carved stone amidst whitewashed houses.
+Úbeda and Baeza are situated in the heart of the province of Jaén, and are fine examples of the period of grandeur in Andalusia in the 16th and 17th centuries.
+An urban model with clear Italian influence, the beauty of Ubeda’s town bordered by green olive groves gives way to façades of carved stone amidst whitewashed houses.
 Neighboring Baeza is a charming town with an incredible Renaissance heritage, whose most valuable treasures are gathered around the cathedral, a markedly Plateresque building noted by its diamond-shaped points, flower ornamentation, braids and pinnacle.